Back to Top

 The Gillis Long Poverty Law Center and Southeast Louisiana Legal Services jointly offer the Gillis Long Social Justice Fellowship Program to recent Loyola New Orleans College of Law graduates.

 The Fellow will be located at SLLS' downtown New Orleans office as part of our robust 20 plus member team engaged in eviction defense and tenant stabilization work for low-income tenants facing eviction in the Greater New Orleans area.
 The Fellow will provide legal representation for vulnerable tenants facing eviction, landlord-tenant disputes, and housing subsidy termination cases.
 This includes staffing shifts on a rotating schedule for our First and Second City Court Eviction Desks which provides on-demand legal assistance at Court every day that evictions are held under a collaborative model.
-Our project was awarded the 2022 Louisiana State Bar Association's Innovation in Legal Services Delivery Award and has been highlighted nationally including being featured in this City Health video at https://www.youtube.com/watch?v=LEqgCoeSBYI.
-The Fellow will be supervised by Amanda Golob who has over 15 years' of housing justice experience with SLLS and is a recognized leader in the housing justice community.
+Our project was awarded the 2022 Louisiana State Bar Association's Innovation in Legal Services Delivery Award and has been highlighted nationally including being featured in this City Health Video.
+The Fellow will be supervised by Elizabeth Harvey who has over 5 years' of housing justice experience with SLLS and is a recognized leader in the housing justice community.
+The starting salary for the position is $60,000.
+Spanish-English bilingualism and/or Vietnamese bilingualism is a plus that receives an extra compensation of $1,800.

 Ideal fellowship candidates will demonstrate: